Main Navigation - Mobile

 A. Contents of notice.

-The school district shall give parents of students currently in attendance and eligible students currently in attendance annual notice by such means as are reasonably likely to inform the parents and eligible students of the following:
+The District shall give parents/guardians of students currently in attendance and eligible students currently in attendance annual notice by such means as are reasonably likely to inform the parents/guardians and eligible students of the following:

-1. That the parent or eligible student has a right to inspect and review the student's education records and the procedure for inspecting and reviewing education records;
+1. That the parent/guardian or eligible student has a right to inspect and review the student's education records and the procedure for inspecting and reviewing education records;

-5. The criteria for determining who constitutes a school official and what constitutes a legitimate educational interest for purposes of disclosing education records to other school officials whom the school district has determined to have legitimate educational interests; and
+5. The criteria for determining who constitutes a school official and what constitutes a legitimate educational interest for purposes of disclosing education records to other school officials whom the District has determined to have legitimate educational interests; and

-B. Notification to parents of students having a primary home language other than English.
+B. Notification to parents/guardians of students having a primary home language other than English.

-The school district shall provide for the need to effectively notify parents of students identified as having a primary or home language other than English.
+The District shall provide for the need to effectively notify parents/guardians of students identified as having a primary or home language other than English.

 C. Notification to parents or eligible students who are disabled.

-The school district shall provide for the need to effectively notify parents or eligible students identified as disabled.
+The District shall provide for the need to effectively notify parents/guardians or eligible students identified as disabled.

 XIX.
 DESTRUCTION AND RETENTION OF RECORDS

-Destruction and retention of records by the school district shall be controlled by state and federal law.
+Destruction and retention of records by the District shall be controlled by state and federal law.

 XX.
 COPIES OF POLICY

-Copies of this policy may be obtained by parents and eligible students at the office of the Superintendent.
+This policy will be posted on the District website, and copies of this policy may be obtained by parents/guardians and eligible students at the office of the superintendent.

 Legal References: